Complete Guide to Trademark Registration in UAE

 4. Examination and Publication

 Following submission, the trademark office under the Ministry of Economy scrutinizes the application to confirm adherence to all mandatory requirements.
-Should the application satisfy all criteria, it will be scheduled for trademark publication in the UAE's official gazette.
+Should the application satisfy all criteria, it will be slated for trademark publication in the UAE's official gazette.

 5. Opposition Period and Publication of the Trademark in the Official Gazette and 2 Local Newspapers

-The application, once it passes the formal examination phase, enters the Opposition Period, during which it is announced in the official gazette and two local newspapers.
-This phase is critical, and applicants should be aware of the publication fees associated with these notices.
-Following its initial approval, the trademark is published, allowing a set period for any party to contest the registration in the trademark journal.
+Following its initial approval, the trademark is published, allowing a set period for any party to contest the registration in the official trademark journal.
 Should the timeframe lapse without opposition, the trademark advances towards finalization.
 Objections to the above trademark applications are to be filed within a 30-day window post-publication.

-6. Registration and Certificate Issuance
+6. Registration and Trademark Certificate Issuance

 In the absence of any oppositions, the trademark registration process concludes with the issuance of a trademark certificate.
 This document is a testament to ownership and confers legal safeguards to the holder, detailing the registration number, filing date, company and owner's names, the trademark itself, and a catalogue of associated goods and services.

-A registered trademark enjoys protection period of a decade of validity in the UAE, with the option for a decade-long renewal upon fee settlement.
+A trademark registered enjoys protection period of a decade of validity in the UAE, with the option for a decade-long trademark renewal upon fee settlement.
 It's pivotal to recognize that these trademark services safeguard rights exclusively within the UAE, as trademarks form just one aspect of the expansive realm of Intellectual Property Rights.

-Cost of Trademark Registration in the UAE
+Trademark Registration Cost in the UAE

 Below are the types of fees involved in the registration of trademarks:

-• Registration Fee: Following the publication, should there be no challenges against the trademark, it is imperative to pay the stipulated registration fees to complete the trademark registration process.
+Following the publication, should there be no challenges against the trademark, it is imperative to pay the stipulated registration fees to complete the trademark registration process.

 image of a person stamping the registered trademark seal